 - Human Trafficking Power and Control Wheel

 - Runaway and Homeless Youth Training and Technical Assistance Center Anti-Human Trafficking Resources

-- NEW!
-Maximizing Restitution Awards for Labor and Sex Trafficking Victims
+- Maximizing Restitution Awards for Labor and Sex Trafficking Victims

 Tools for Law Enforcement